Sin City can be expensive, so why not save some money with these 26 free things to do in Las Vegas!

 If you are a fan of the TV programme Pawn Stars, head to 713 South Las Vegas Boulevard to see the Pawn shop from the programme!

-Head over to the Anderson Diary Website to organise a free guided tour of the dairy factory – and enjoy free ice cream too!
+Head over to the Anderson Diary factory to organise a free guided tour of the dairy factory – and enjoy free ice cream too!

 Downtown Container Park